jiggyjigsj/AWS/README.md

 *****************************************************************

-To destroy your enviroment, you will need to pass 4 variables:
+To destroy your enviroment:

-Ex. ./destroy-env.sh apache-auto apache-conf apache-lb
+Ex. ./destroy-env.sh

-## Name           /          Default Value
-1. Auto-Scaling name / apache-auto
-2. Launch-Configuration / apache-conf
-3. Load Balancer Name / apache-lb
-4. Database Identified / dbfirst (Optional)